nightscout/nightscout.github.io/docs/nightscout/new_user.md

 <img src="../img/add_vars.jpg" width="650">
 </p>
 </br></br>
-You are going to add several additional lines of variables specifically for Loop use; the `DEVICESTATUS_ADVANCED` is a required line, the others just make Nightscout more useful when Looping.
+You are going to add several additional lines of variables specifically for Loop use; the `DEVICESTATUS_ADVANCED` is a required line, the others just make Nightscout more useful.
 </br></br>
 <table>
 <thead>